How the Canadian government is dealing with drugs

-While opioids are legally prescribed, marijuana is illegal in Canada.
+While opioids have been legally prescribed for many years, marijuana was just legalized in Canada in 2018.
 This is despite the fact that seven Canadians, per day, die of opioid abuse.

 THE CURRENT SITUATION

-Advocates: argue that marijuana is no more dangerous (and likely far less dangerous) than prescription opioids and alcohol – both of which are legal.
+Advocates: argue that marijuana is no more dangerous (and likely far less dangerous) than prescription opioids and alcohol.
 Supporters of medicinal marijuana argue that it has significant value as a treatment for a range of issues including autism, seizures, anxiety, PTSD, and chronic pain (no pun intended).

 Opponents: suggest that we don’t know the full long-term effects of the drug and that marijuana can be physically and psychologically harmful.
-Critics point out that marijuana use by young people can cause serious issues and suggest that legalization would increase access.
+Critics point out that marijuana use by young people can cause serious issues and argue that legalization just increases access.

 DUIs and other issues

-There are also some serious concerns about DUIs once marijuana is legalized.
+There are also some serious concerns about DUIs now that marijuana is legalized.
 According to a study by Columbia University, “marijuana use may double the risk of accidents for drivers.”

-Right now, the government is debating driving limits and how to test them.
+Right now, the government is still debating how to test driving limits.
 Different people can react differently to the same levels of THC, so determining a cut-off range for safe driving is difficult.
-Even if there is a standard limit, there is still no reliable roadside test available to determine if a person is high or how much THC is in their system.
+Even if there is a standard limit, there is still no reliable roadside test available (yet) to determine if a person is high or how much THC is in their system.